-Why it’s romantic: The best of Tasmanian nature all in one location; some of Australia’s best high-end luxury accommodation; one of Australia’s most beautiful views
+Why it’s romantic: The best of Tasmanian nature all in one location, some of Australia’s best high-end luxury accommodation, one of Australia’s most beautiful views

 Most romantic places to stay: Saffire Freycinet, Freycinet Lodge

-Mixing together the best elements of Tassie’s signature alpine environment with picturesque slices of water and beach all draped in bushland, Freycinet possesses perhaps the best overall balance of romantic factors in a single spot.
-It’s sparsely populated; it’s host to gorgeous accommodation; it’s got something for beachlovers and bushwalkers alike; and it’s home to one of Australia’s most beautiful signature outlooks.
+Mixing together the best elements of Tassie’s signature alpine environment with picturesque slices of water and beach all covered in bushland, Freycinet possesses perhaps the best overall balance of romantic factors in a single spot.
+It’s sparsely populated, it’s host to gorgeous accommodation, there’s something for beach lovers and bushwalkers alike, and it’s home to one of Australia’s most beautiful signature lookouts.

 Chief amongst these highlights is the famously beautiful clam-shaped cove of Wineglass Bay, and there are few better spots for aspiring romantics to propose than atop its lookout that showcases sweeping views of its contrast of vivid waters, pristine sand, and pink-granite mountain surrounds.

-Staying here means you’ll have all the wonders of the Freycinet National Park right on your doorstep, with a range of short walks through its terrain leading to hidden lagoons where you’ll be able to laze on the sand or have a dip while surrounded by the echoes of bird life.
-Visitors to the National Park wanting an extended stay have the option of camping in spots that have direct access to the beach, and there’s no ugly commercialised development to mar the landscape or inhibit the views and nature.
+Staying here means you’ll have all the wonders of the Freycinet National Park right on your doorstep, with a range of short walks through its terrain leading you to hidden lagoons where you’ll be able to laze on the sand or have a dip while surrounded by the echoes of bird life.
+Visitors to the National Park wanting an extended stay have the option of camping in spots that have direct access to the beach, and there’s no commercialised development to interfere with the landscape or inhibit the views and nature.

-Saffire Freycinet offers the ultimate in romantic luxury and is widely considered one of Australia’s best for this purpose as it comes with numerous appealing highlights for the couple looking for a glamourous escape.
-The building boasts an amazing architectural design along with incredible views, with an outlook to the Hazards mountain range, along with an incredible in-house Palate Restaurant that features an innovative use of flavours and gourmet degustation offerings.
+Saffire Freycinet offers the ultimate in romantic luxury and is widely considered one of Australia’s best for this purpose as it comes with numerous appealing highlights for couples looking for a glamorous escape.
+The building boasts an amazing architectural design along with incredible views, with an outlook to the Hazards Mountain range, along with an incredible in-house Palate Restaurant that features innovative use of flavours and gourmet degustation offerings.

 Freycinet Lodge, meanwhile, sits in an idyllic spot between the Hazards and Great Oyster Bay within the Freycinet National Park, with a range of cabins to choose from for couples of varying budget levels.
-The complex incorporates a number of timber walkways to adjoin its buildings, and there’s an obvious level of consideration given to making its environment feel as organic – and remain as eco-friendly – as possible.
+The complex incorporates a number of timber walkways to adjoin its buildings, and there’s an obvious level of consideration given to making its environment feel as organic and remain as eco-friendly as possible.